 The Graduate Program in Development (GPD) is an interdisciplinary initiative sponsored by Brown University’s Watson Institute for International and Public Affairs and supported by an IGERT (Integrated Graduate Education Research and Training) grant from the National Science Foundation (NSF).
 GPD seeks to promote social science research on processes of social, political and economic transformation in the developing world with a special focus on the persistent problem of inequality.
 Inequalities of well-being and opportunity represent the most difficult and persistent obstacles to promoting equitable, democratic and sustainable development.
 As the problems of development and inequality become ever more complex and global, GPD aims to provide graduate students with the interdisciplinary skills necessary for innovative research.

 The program supports training and research for PhD candidates in Anthropology, Economics, Political Science, and Sociology by offering specialized courses, funding field-based research, providing fellowships, hosting visiting faculty and promoting collaborative research initiatives with partner institutions in the global south.
 The program builds on a core group of faculty internationally renowned for their research and scholarship in the area of development and inequality.

 Program activities are open to all PhD students at Brown.
-In addition to hosting trainees supported by their department, the GPD program admits four to eight fellows a year who receive full support for two years.
+In addition to hosting trainees supported by their department, the GPD program admits eight to ten fellows a year who receive full support for one year.
 All trainees and fellows are eligible for summer fieldwork research grants.